 honeyjones gap year adventure scholarship

-Last year, in the spring of 2020, I set up a small scholarship award through our local Cambridge Rindge and Latin School, the aim of which was to help support graduating students who have the desire to pursue artistic plans outside of traditional formats.
+Last year, in the spring of 2020, honeyjones set up a small scholarship award through our local Cambridge Rindge and Latin School, the aim of which was to help support graduating students who have the desire to pursue artistic plans outside of traditional formats.
 Last year, there were no applicants.
-This year, we have several ! and the recipient will be announced later in May.
+This year, we had several, and the award was given to

 Scholarship description is listed below.

-Recipients receive a token amount of funds and an opportunity to show the fruits of their efforts at honeyjones gallery after their gap adventure has concluded.
+Recipients receive a token amount of funds and an opportunity to show the fruits of their efforts at honeyjones gallery in the future year if they so choose.

 $750 scholarship to be awarded to a graduating student of color who has decided to embark on a gap year to pursue artistic dreams.
 The student need not be affiliated with an official gap year program, but some evidence or plan in the form of a personal statement should be offered, if possible at this time.
 The token amount of money is intended to support the student in spirit and in solidarity and recognition of their dreams.
 Money can be applied to any needs relevant to artistic pursuits, in visual, performing, or written arts (uses might include application, audition or entry fees, supplies, lessons, mentorships, living costs and especially travel, when it becomes a viable option).